Home > Glossary

 Average Earnings Index

-The maximum amount that can usually be paid into a NEST member’s retirement pot in one tax year.
+The maximum amount that, until April 2017, can usually be paid into a NEST member’s retirement pot in one tax year.
 This includes member contributions, any contributions from their employer and any tax relief from the government.
 It doesn’t include the contribution charge so the amount that goes into the member’s retirement pot is 1.8 per cent less than this.
 The amount may be higher for members who have more than one employer.
 The annual contribution limit is £4,900 for 2016/17.
 On 1 April 2017, the limit was removed completely.
 It was also referred to as the contribution cap.

 This is a charge taken on the whole of a NEST member’s retirement pot each year.
 NEST’s AMC is currently 0.3 per cent.